Broken Vow (TV series)

-Broken Vow is a 2012 Philippine television drama mystery series broadcast by GMA Network.
+Broken Vow is a 2012 Philippine television drama romance series broadcast by GMA Network.
 Directed by Gil Tejada Jr., it stars Bianca King, Luis Alandy, Gabby Eigenmann and Rochelle Pangilinan.
-It premiered on February 6, 2012 on the network's Afternoon Prime line up replacing Kung Aagawin Mo ang Langit.
-The series concluded on June 15, 2012 with a total of 93 episodes.
-It was replaced by Faithfully in its timeslot.
+It premiered on February 6, 2012, on the network's Afternoon Prime line up.
+The series concluded on June 15, 2012, with a total of 93 episodes.

+The series is streaming online on YouTube.